imfsilva/nestjs-api-skeleton/README.md

 ## Seeds

-To insert initial data in our database we execute one of the following commands depending on the environment:
+To seed the database you can use one of the following commands depending on the environment.

 ```shell
 $ make development-seed